rockytiM-5205/rockytiM-5205/README.md

 A student-focused platform designed around real student workflows in the Faculty of Computing at AAUA.

-The project focuses on making access to academic resources and student activities more organized and accessible.

-Built with:
+The goal is simple: understand the problems students face and build software that makes those workflows easier.

+Stack

-"Django" "Django REST Framework" "PostgreSQL" "Netlify" "Render"
+"Django" · "Django REST Framework" · "PostgreSQL" · "Netlify" · "Render"

 ---

-How I Approach Development
+How I Build

-Understand the problem
+Problem
    ↓
-Design the solution
+Understand
    ↓
+Design
+   ↓
 Build
    ↓
 Test
    ↓
 Debug
    ↓
 Deploy
    ↓
-Get feedback
+Feedback
    ↓
 Improve

-I believe good engineering is more than making something work.
+For me, software engineering isn't just about getting something to work.

-It's understanding why it works, how it can fail, and how it can be improved.
+It's about understanding why it works, how it can fail, and how it can be improved.

 ---